 You can visit the Bacardí web site for more information or to buy tickets.

 From Old San Juan – Take the ferry from Pier 2 to Catano, for $0.50 per person, each way.
-When you arrive in Catano, go to the right for a taxi to the factory for about $3.00 per person each way.
+When you arrive in Catano, go to the right for a taxi or call for an Uber to the factory.

 It should be about 20-minute drive from the San Juan area.

 Click on a placename below to view the location on Google Maps ...

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!